cpaggen/aci_tf_operator_module/README.md

 basic ACI demo terraform module
 ===============================

-A terraform module to create a minimal tenant on an ACI fabric
+A PoC-quality Terraform module that creates a minimal tenant on an ACI fabric.

-This module is meant to be called by the TF K8s Operator.
+*Attention*: this module is meant to be called by the TF K8s Operator.
 Because the ACI provider does not accept configuration from env_variables, and because standard TF modules never contain provider configuration, and because there is way for the TF K8s Operator to pass provider configuration variables,